Alequin/bad-links-in-markdown/README.md

 # bad-links-in-markdown

+`123`
+foobar
+test header
+---

-A script that identifies links in markdown files that no longer work.
+A script to identify links in markdown files that no longer work.

 The script: